thim81/openapi-format/readme.md

 **Public documentation:**
 An OpenAPI document is a specification that evolves and changes.
 To facilitate working with the specification and publishing the document as public documentation, you want to deliver a clean and structured specification.
-OpenAPI-format helps you to organize the fields by sorting and filtering specific elements from the OpenAPI like internal endpoints, beta tags, ... and even unused schemas, examples, responses, ... with a clean and optimized OpenAPI document as a result.
+OpenAPI-format helps you to organize the fields by sorting, formatting and filtering specific elements from the OpenAPI like internal endpoints, beta tags, ... and even unused schemas, examples, responses, ... with a clean and optimized OpenAPI document as a result.

 **Maintenance:**